 Local Law 141/13 (2014 Code Revision Cycle)

+Replace the existing Section 28-104.11 in its entirety with the below, which includes the comprehensive legislative history for this section.

 §28-104.11 Construction documents for sites that are covered development projects as defined in section 24-541 of the administrative code.
 Construction documents for sites that are covered development projects as defined in section 24-541 of the administrative code shall comply with section 28-104.11.1 through 28-104.11.4.

 Legislative history: